arpcard/rgi/README.rst

 **Note: All Loose hits of 95% identity or better are automatically listed as Strict.**

 All results are organized via the `Antibiotic Resistance Ontology <https://card.mcmaster.ca/ontology/36006>`_ classification: AMR Gene Family, Drug Class, and Resistance Mechanism.
+JSON files created at the command line can be `Uploaded at the CARD Website <https://card.mcmaster.ca/analyze/rgi>`_ for visualization.

 Note on metagenomic assemblies or merged metagenomic reads: this is a computationally expensive approach, since each merged read or contig set may contain partial ORFs, requiring RGI to perform large amounts of BLAST/DIAMOND analyses against CARD reference proteins.
 While not generally recommended, this does allow analysis of metagenomic sequences in protein space, overcoming issues of high-stringency read mapping relative to nucleotide reference databases (see below).